knightazura/ghost-sdk/Roadmap.md

 0.4.2 will deliver many of the theme changes that were planned for 0.5, and some that were planned for 0.6!
 It will also fix a number of particularly hairy bugs, and significant improvements to the editor.

-The Roadmap will be updated shortly to provide more details of what's in 0.4.2
+Take a look at the [closed issue list](https://github.com/TryGhost/Ghost/issues?direction=desc&milestone=18&page=1&sort=created&state=closed) to see what will be in 0.4.2

 ----